Gary Tello

-Gary Felipe Tello Mery (born 11 April 1993) is a Chilean footballer who plays for Deportes Concepción.
+Gary Felipe Tello Mery (born 11 April 1993) is a Chilean footballer who plays as a winger.

 Career

-In 2023, he joined Unión Bellavista from Coquimbo for the Copa Chile, alongside former professional players such as Ángel Carreño, Eladio Herrera, Mario Aravena, Renato Tarifeño, Gustavo Fuentealba, among others.
+In 2023, Tello joined Unión Bellavista from Coquimbo for the Copa Chile, alongside former professional players such as Ángel Carreño, Eladio Herrera, Mario Aravena, Renato Tarifeño, Gustavo Fuentealba, among others.
 In July of the same year, he joined Deportes Concepción.
+After a stint on loan with San Luis de Quillota in the second half of 2024, he left Deportes Concepción in July 2025.

+After leaving Deportes Concepción, Tello continued playing football in the Biobío Region for clubs such as Concepción Norte and Deportivo ENAP.